How we respond to outbreaks

 The Australian Government Department of Agriculture and Water Resources has further information about the NEBRA.

 For all diseases listed in EADRA, there is a preferred approach to how an outbreak is managed.
 These preferred approaches have been developed and agreed upon by governments and relevant industries, and are captured in the Australian Veterinary Emergency Plan (AUSVETPLAN) disease strategies and response policy briefs.

 AUSVETPLAN is a comprehensive series of manuals that sets out the various roles, responsibilities and policy guidelines for agencies and organisations involved in the response to the disease outbreak.

 Similar to AUSVETPLAN, AQUAVETPLAN sets out the preferred to approach to diseases that affect aquatic animals, including finfish, crustaceans and molluscs.

-The Aquatic Animal Health Program in the Department of Agriculture and Water Resources manages the development and maintenance of AQUAVETPLAN manuals.
+The Aquatic Animal Health Program in the Department of Agriculture and Water Resources develops and maintains the AQUAVETPLAN manuals.